 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-Most potentially unwanted apps of this type are virtually identical.
-Their developers advertise them by offering potential users various useful tools, features, and so on.
-Nevertheless, once installed, most PUAs do not deliver any promised functionality and are designed only to generate revenue for their developers.
+Most PUAs are virtually identical.
+Their developers advertise them by offering potential users useful tools, features, and so on.
+Once installed, however, PUAs deliver none of functionality promised and are designed only to generate revenue for the developers.

 How did adware install on my computer?

-PUAs usually they get downloaded and/or installed through intrusive ads that users intentionally (or accidentally) click, or when developers use the deceptive marketing method called "bundling".
-This method is being used to trick people into downloads and/or installations of potentially unwanted applications through setups of programs that they download intentionally.
-They hide offers to download and/or install unwanted apps in settings of various setups, for example, in "Custom", "Advanced", "Manual" and other similar settings.
-There are many people who download and/or install software without checking any of those settings.
-When they leave them unchanged, they give PUAs permissions to be downloaded and/or installed together with a desired software.
+PUAs are often downloaded and/or installed through intrusive ads that users intentionally (or accidentally) click, or when developers use a deceptive marketing method called "bundling".
+This method is used to trick people into download/installation of potentially unwanted applications through the set-ups of regular programs.
+They hide offers to download/install unwanted apps in settings of the set-ups.
+For example, "Custom", "Advanced", "Manual" and other similar settings.
+Furthermore, many people download/install software without checking these settings and leave them unchanged - this gives PUAs permission to be downloaded and installed with regular software by default.

-In order to avoid unwanted downloads (and installations) we recommend not to use third party downloaders, installers, Peer-to-Peer networks (like torrent clients, eMule), etc., unofficial websites, and other similar tools as software or file download sources.
-It is recommended to use only official websites and direct download links for that.
-Furthermore, if download or installation setup contains settings like "Advanced", "Custom", then they should be checked and offers to download or install unwanted apps dismissed.
-It is worth mentioning that intrusive ads usually look legitimate, however, people who click them often get redirected to untrustworthy websites.
+To avoid unwanted downloads and installations, do not use third party downloaders, installers, Peer-to-Peer networks (torrent clients, eMule), etc., unofficial websites, or other such tools and file download sources.
+You are advised to use only official websites and direct download links.
+If a download or installation setup contains settings such as "Advanced" or "Custom", check them carefully and dismiss offers to download or install unwanted apps.
+Intrusive ads often seem legitimate, however, people who click them can be redirected to untrustworthy websites.
 Sometimes they cause unwanted downloads or even installations.
-Therefore, ads displayed on shady pages should never be trusted (clicked).
-And finally, it there is some unwanted, suspicious or unknown app (extension, plug-in, add-on) installed on a browser or program on the operating system, then it should be removed/uninstalled immediately.
+Therefore, never trust ads displayed on dubious sites and do not click them.
+Remove all unwanted, suspicious or unknown apps (extensions, plug-ins, add-ons) installed on the browser, and programs of this type from the operating system immediately.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 IMPORTANT NOTE!
 This deceptive site asks to enable web browser notifications.